 If we knew what we were doing it wouldn’t be research.

-Spikes are a type of story that are used for activities such as research, design, exploration and even prototyping.
+Spikes are a special type of story are used for activities such as research, design, exploration and prototyping.
 The purpose of a spike is to gain the knowledge necessary to reduce the risk of a technical approach, better understand a requirement, or increase the reliability of a story estimate.
 Originally defined within XP, spikes primarily come in two forms, technical and functional.
 Functional spikes are used to analyze aggregate functional behavior and to determine how to break it down, how it might be organized and where risk and complexity exists, in turn influencing implementation decisions.
 Technical spikes are used to determine feasibility and impact of design strategies.
 Like other stories, spikes are estimated, owned by a team member, and are demonstrated at the end of the iteration.
+Spikes also provide an agreed to protocol and workflow that Agile Release Trains use to help establish viability of upcoming portfolio and program epics.

-Spikes, another invention of XP, are a special type of Story used to drive out risk and uncertainty in a user story or other project facet.
+Spikes, an invention of XP, are a special type of Story used to drive out risk and uncertainty in a user story or other project aspect.
 Spikes may be used for a number of reasons:

 - Spikes may be used for basic research to familiarize the team with a new technology or domain.

-- The story may be too big to be estimated appropriately, and the team may use a spike to analyze the implied behavior so they can split the story into estimable pieces.
+- When a Feature or story is be too big to be estimated confidently, spikes can be used to analyze the implied behavior so they can split the story into estimable pieces

-When a story is too complex to estimate, or simply needs additional research and underdstanding before it enters a sprint, teams use Technical Spikes and Functional Spikes to further understand the solution (Figure 1).
+When a feature or story is too complex to estimate, or simply needs additional research and understanding before it enters a sprint, teams use spikes to further understand the solution.

 Technical spikes are used to research various technical approaches in the solution domain.
-For example, a technical spike may be used to determine a build-versus-buy decision, to evaluate potential performance or load impact of a new user story, to evaluate specific implementation technologies that can be applied to a solution, or for any reason when the team needs to develop a more confident understanding of a desired approach before committing new functionality to a timebox.
+For example, a technical spike may be used to determine a build-versus-buy decision, to evaluate potential performance or load impact of a new user story, to evaluate specific implementation technologies that can be applied to a solution, or for any reason when the team needs to develop a more confident understanding of a desired approach.

 As a consumer, I want to see my daily energy use in a histogram so that I can quickly understand my past, current, and projected energy consumption.